 Incentives, grants and support

-Bring or build your tourism business in the Northern Territory and you could qualify for a range of government grants and assistance programs, including funding to help you attract staff and commercialise new products or services.
+Bring or build your tourism business in the Northern Territory and you could qualify for a range of government grants and assistance programs, including funding to help you attract staff and commercialise new products or services and improve customer experiences.

 The Darwin Innovation Hub is home to the Northern Territory’s leading startup and business growth ecosystem, and counts tourism businesses among its members.
-The Hub has grants available through its Entrepreneurs Programme to help eligible applicants grow their business, while its Northern Territory Angel Network gives entrepreneurs access to angel investment funding from across the Territory and the Asia-Pacific region.
+The Hub has grants available through its Entrepreneurs Programme to help eligible applicants grow their business.

 Tourism operators are assisted through Tourism Top End and Tourism Central Australia, the Northern Territory’s Regional Tourism Organisations.
 These membership-based associations support the tourism sector with business development, capacity building, networking events and advocacy.